 Basis from LLC Debt.
 The calculation of a member's share of liabilities is critical in determining whether a member in an LLC taxed as a partnership will have enough basis to deduct allocated losses.
 There are different rules for allocating recourse and nonrecourse liabilities under IRC Sec.
 752. Because of the limited liability afforded LLC members, an LLC will seldom have recourse liabilities.
-Most LLC debts will be nonrecourse debts secured by LLC property or exculpatory debts (debts that are recourse to the LLC, but for which no member has an economic risk of loss).
+Most LLC debts will be nonrecourse debts secured by LLC property or exculpatory debts (debts that are recourse to the LLC or that are nonrecourse debts secured by all the LLC's assets, but for which no member has an economic risk of loss).
 Exculpatory debts generally are allocated under the rules for allocating nonrecourse debts.